skycoin/cx-game/docs/game-design.md

 In the case of bifurcations on the gas pipe system where are outputs in both ways, the gases are going to be split equally between the exits.
 Like, if some gas portion is droved to the bifurcation A, then the next portion will be delivered to B.
 ![gas](https://user-images.githubusercontent.com/83770527/142009369-b6fc105e-dd04-4a5e-9a7c-99a866584411.gif)

+The gases on the pipes keep the properties from the source, but they still can exchange temperature with the environment.
+To control the heat exchange, the player can use different types of pipes, some increase the heat exchange, and others slow it down.

 ---
 ### 🚿 _Plumbing System_